 While consumers have a seemingly insatiable need for data storage, the data storage needs of small business and enterprise users are consistently growing as well.
 In addition to all of the aforementioned data types, SMBs and the enterprise have to contend with large databases and a myriad of backup data necessary to comply with local, state, and federal regulations, among numerous other things.
 As such, a class of high-end NAS (network attached storage) devices targeted at a broad range of consumers and professional users has emerged, that are both extremely powerful and easy to manage.

 One such device is the Thecus N7700 NAS Server.
-The N7700 can accommodate 7 internal SATA hard drives, it supports multiple RAID configurations, it had dual Gigabit Ethernet jacks that support load balance and fail over functionality, and it has an easy to use browser-based interface that's simple to manage.
-Click the link below and check it out...
+The N7700 can accommodate up to 12 hard drives (7 x internal, 1 x external sSATA, 4 x USB), it supports multiple RAID configurations, it had dual Gigabit Ethernet jacks that support load balance and fail over functionality, and it has an easy to use browser-based interface that's simple to manage.
+Some of the unit's main features and specifications are listed below, and we'll explore the devices inner workings and performance on the pages ahead.